-- b) The Faculty Member's additional duties for which he/she is receiving a stipend or course release become part of the normal workload expectations of his/her appointment. - c) Stipend payments become part of a Faculty Member's pensionable earnings but they do not apply to life insurance or long term disability benefits.
+- a) Faculty Members who, in addition to their regular duties, are appointed by the Dean as Assistant Deans, Department Chairs, Program Directors and/or Program Coordinators will be given a course release or paid an annual stipend of \$7,500, at the discretion of the Dean. - b) The Faculty Member's additional duties for which they are receiving a course release or stipend become part of the normal workload expectations of the Faculty Member's appointment. - c) Stipend payments become part of a Faculty Member's pensionable earnings but they do not apply to life insurance or long term disability benefits.

-25.08 Overloads
+25.09 Overloads

-- a) As outlined in Article 16.05 e) a Faculty Member may undertake up to one (1) overload course for a reduced teaching load within the year or an overload payment.
-By definition, an overload course is in addition to a Faculty Member's normal workload. - b) The Dean will set the overload payment amount in relation to the nature and demands of the overload work, which will not be less than \$6,000 per overload course.
+- a) As outlined in Article 16.05 f) a Faculty Member may undertake up to one (1) overload course for a reduced Teaching load within the year or an overload payment.
+By definition, an overload course is in addition to a Faculty Member's normal workload. - b) The Dean will set the overload payment amount in relation to the nature and demands of the overload work, which will not be less than \$8,400 per overload course.